mukulkcg/kcg-redirection-lite/readme.txt

 Manage 301, 302, and 307 redirects easily.
 Track 404s and improve your SEO.

 == Description ==
-KCG Redirects helps you manage all your 301, 302, and 307 redirects from one place.
+Redirects Managers helps you manage all your 301, 302, and 307 redirects from one place.
 Monitor 404 errors and keep your SEO ranking strong.

 == Installation ==
 1. Upload the plugin to `/wp-content/plugins/`
 2. Activate it through the “Plugins” menu in WordPress
-3. Go to “KCG Redirects” in the admin sidebar
+3. Go to “Redirects Managers” in the admin sidebar

 == Frequently Asked Questions ==
 = Does it support 404 logging? =